XueyinGuo/XueyinGuo/README.md

 - 👋 Hi, I’m @XueyinGuo
 - 👀 I’m interested in Java & Deep Learning
-- 🌱 I’m currently reading Tomcat source code and trying to build a RPC FrameWork base on Netty.
+- 🌱 I’m currently reading SpringMVC and Tomcat source code.
-- 🌱 And my plan of source code reading include Spring/SpringMVC/Tomcat/SpringBoot/MyBatis/Netty, **SpringBoot and MyBatis haven't start yet**.
+- 🌱 And my plan of source code reading include Spring/SpringMVC/Tomcat/SpringBoot/MyBatis/Netty, **SpringBoot and MyBatis haven't start(or started?) yet**.
 - 🌱 **Spring** was finished on 2021-01-25.
 Welcome to pull.
 - 🌱 **Netty** was finished on 2021-03-17.
 Welcome to pull.
 - 🌱 **Tomcat** Source Code Reading And Its Architecture Learning Started on 2021-5-14.